-- 1 A) To power down the control unit, pull out the main circuit breakers on both carriers. - On a PARTNER II 220V system, move the on/off switch to the "off" position ("O"). - B) To remove the cover, place one hand on the handle on the bottom front of the cover and place your other hand on the top of the cover. - C) Gently pull the cover up from the bottom and tilt it towards the top until it detaches from the backplane-be careful not to break the tabs that attach the cover to the backplane. - A) Before you insert the new module, make sure that all 400 (or 200) modules are installed to the right of all 206 modules.
-Also, remember to hold down the locking tab and to align the dovetail guides on the sides of the modules as you insert the new module. - B) Push the module slowly but firmly until it locks into place with two snaps, and is attached to the rear of the backplane and held in place by the locking tab on the bottom of the slot.
+- A) To power down the control unit, pull out the main circuit breakers on both carriers or move the on/off switch to the "off" position ("O"), depending upon which hardware configuration you have. - B) To remove the cover, place one hand on the handle on the bottom front of the cover and place your other hand on the top of the cover. - C) Gently pull the cover up from the bottom and tilt it towards the top until it detaches from the backplane-be careful not to break the tabs that attach the cover to the backplane.

+- B) Push the module slowly but firmly until it locks into place with two snaps, and is attached to the rear of the backplane and held in place by the locking tab on the bottom of the slot.
 Do not force the module.
-If it does not insert easily, remove the module, clear any obstruction, and reinsert it. - A) See "Connecting Lines and Extensions" for instructions on connecting line and/or extension jack cords to the new module. - To power up the control unit, push in the main circuit breakers. - On a PARTNER II 220V system, move the on/off switch to the "on" position ("I"). - 4 Check all green lights on the fronts of the modules.
-If all the lights are lit, installation is complete; otherwise: - A) If a single light is out, power down the control unit, reseat the module, then power up the control unit. - If multple lights are out, power down the control unit, reseat the leftmost module that has a light out, then power up the control unit. - B) If the lights are still out, call for support as instructed on the inside front cover.
+If it does not insert easily, remove the module, clear any obstruction, and reinsert it. - 3 A) See "Connecting Lines and Extensions" for instructions on connecting line and/or extension jack cords to the new module. - B) To power up the control unit, push in the main circuit breakers, or move the on/off switch to the "on" position ("I"). - 4 Check all green lights on the fronts of the modules.
+If all the lights are lit, installation is complete; otherwise: - A) If a single light is out, power down the control unit, reseat the module, then power up the control unit. - If multiple lights are out, power down the control unit, reseat the leftmost module that has a light out, then power up the control unit. - B) If the lights are still out, call for support as instructed on the inside front cover.

-- A) To replace the cover, while holding the cover at an angle, gently move the top rear edge of the cover over the top of the control unit and match up the grooves where the top edge of the cover meets the backplane.
+- 5 To replace the cover, while holding the cover at an angle, gently move the top rear edge of the cover over the top of the control unit and match up the grooves where the top edge of the cover meets the backplane.
 Gently push the edge into place. - B) Lower the bottom of the cover until it is secured in place.